Bartley C of E Junior School

 If you have initial concerns about a child already attending our school, please contact their class teacher in the first instance.

-Otherwise contact our SENDCO (Mrs West) either by phoning the school number (023 8081 2173) or emailing admin.office@bartley.hants.sch.uk and referencing her name in your message.
+Otherwise contact our SENDCO (Miss Morrison) either by phoning the school number (023 8081 2173) or emailing admin.office@bartley.hants.sch.uk and referencing Miss Morrison in your message.

-If you have seen school staff and are not satisfied, please contact the Head Teacher Miss Stonehouse.
+If you have seen school staff and are not satisfied, please contact the Head Teacher, Miss Stonehouse, via the admin office.

-You may wish to contact Hampshire SENDIASS. https://www.hants.gov.uk/socialcareandhealth/childrenandfamilies/specialneeds/support4send This is an impartial information, advice and support service for parents, carers, children and young people with Special Educational Need and Disabilities (SEND0.
+You may wish to contact Hampshire SENDIASS. https://www.hants.gov.uk/socialcareandhealth/childrenandfamilies/specialneeds/support4send This is an impartial information, advice and support service for parents, carers, children and young people with SEND.
 Their service is available to all families for whom special educational needs play a part.
 Telephone: 0808 164 5504 (Monday to Friday 9am to 5pm)

 Email: info@hampshiresendiass.co.uk